matt-gardner/util/README.md

 # Change log

+## Version 1.2.2:

+- Improved the Index/Dictionary API, so you can have a non-mutable (and thus much more efficient) Dictionary.

+## Version 1.2.1:

+- Added the ability to enforce a set of options to JsonHelper, plus a minor test fix.

 ## Version 1.2:

 - Moved FileUtil from java to scala, including moving to scala collections.
 This will mean any